 Grant income is recognized as earned based on contract work performed.
 Grant income amounts can vary greatly from period to period depending on the funding and work performed.
-Grant income decreased in year ended December 31, 2018 compared to year ended December 31, 2017 primarily due to the expiration of various grants during 2018.
+Grant income increased in year ended December 31, 2019 compared to year ended December 31, 2018 primarily due to a new grant awarded during 2019 for development of ARP-1536.